 - What are Tailgating and Anti-Tailgating?
 Unauthorized individuals can follow authorized personnel through an open door, resulting in a common security issue referred to as ‘tailgating.’
 Further, a door cannot isolate the direction of authorized passage.
 For example, if a door is activated for an exit, it will not prevent an unauthorized user from entering through the open door.
 Anti-Tailgating applies the principle of a turnstile to a door, by sending an alarm if someone comes in through the ‘exit’ door, or otherwise tries to enter unauthorized.

 - What are the services offered by TURNSTILES.us?
 We supply industrial grade protection and security equipment and provide turnkey turnstile services including concept design, drafting, engineering, compliance, and installing turnstile systems with access control.

 - What is the average lead time for a turnstile?
-Production, testing, crating, and shipping of turnstiles may take 4-8 weeks, depending on the level of customization required for your order.
+Production, testing, crating, and shipping of turnstiles may take 4-10 weeks, depending on the level of customization required for your order.
 Timelines for complete system solutions vary by complexity of the project – we stay with you through every step of the way.
 Some units are currently in stock and can ship much sooner.
 Contact us to find out the lead time for a particular product.
-See our In-Stock page for updates on inventory available immediately.
+See our In-Stock page for updates on inventory available soonest.

 - What is the average lead time for installation?
-We can plan an on-site visit that works with your project schedule, typically as soon as 30-90 days out.
+Book an installation day that works with your project schedule.
 We advise that you consult with us early on, and depending on the complexity and location of your project, book an installation accordingly.
 On average, technicians are 30-90 days out to perform an installation.
 Rush jobs are possible which require a minimum of 14 days notice.